xAzz/Globos.io-Open-Source/README.md

-## Here is my code that Lefela stole and made shit edits :)
+## Here is my code that Lefela4 stole and made crappy "edits" :)